 In 2009, attorney Kaestner obtained a "not guilty" verdict for a Long Beach woman charged with petty theft.
 In probably the fastest verdict of the year in Long Beach, the jury took less than ten minutes to unanimously vote "not guilty."
 (People v.
 M.G., case no. 9LG02469.)

 In early 2009, attorney Kaestner obtained "not guilty" jury verdicts for a man falsely accused of battery, public intoxication and resisting arrest in Long Beach.
 After the victory, client G.D. of Long noted that "My friends discouraged me from going to trial.
 I had no witnesses and cops lie.
 Long Beach criminal attorney Matthew Kaestner skillfully defended me, proved my innocence, and I was found not guilty".
 (People v.
 G.D., Case No. 8LG07934.)
-This acquittal set up a later civil payment to Gary D.
+This acquittal set up a later civil settlement for G. D.

 No doubt the greatest victory of Mr. Kaestner's career, thus far, occurred in 2006.
 Mr. Kaestner obtained freedom for a man wrongfully convicted of murder in Long Beach.
 After Juan Herrera was wrongfully convicted of murder in 1999, his family had all but lost hope when they hired Mr. Kaestner in 2002.
 Mr. Kaestner worked for three years to prove that Mr. Herrera was innocent and that his prior trial lawyer was incompetent.